Migelangel04/cse15l-lab-reports/lab-report-two.md

 ## Part One: StringServer

-In this lab report, I made two files of code, one called "Server.java" and "StringServer.java".
+In this lab report, I utilized two files of code, one called "Server.java" and "StringServer.java".
 Here is the code for Server.java:

 ```